Vitamin B3 (Niacin)

 Symptoms:

-- Dermatitis (photosensitive, bilateral, symmetrical)
+- Dermatitis (photosensitive, bilateral, symmetrical skin lesions)

-- Diarrhea
+- Diarrhea and gastrointestinal symptoms

 - Death if untreated (the 4 Ds of pellagra)